SeattleChris/django_lender/README.md

 https://www.pluralsight.com/codeschool

 pipenv shell
-docker-compose up -- build
+docker-compose up --build

 docker container ls (to copy image for either the web or database) docker exec -it [web_image_number] bash (command line in container) (not needed since in entrypoint.sh)./manage.py runserver

+OTHER OPTIONS
 docker exec -it [postgres_image_number] psql -U postgres
     to login and see the DB and tables.

+docker ps -a

+FINISH & CLEANUP
+docker-compose down
+docker-compose down --remove-orphans

 TESTING
 docker container ls (to copy image for either the web or database) docker exec -it [web_image_number] bash (command line in container)
     Now in container terminal
 ./manage.py test

-WHEN DONE

-docker-compose down